ALICE SPRINGS NEWS,

 region.

-of the money is being spent in Alice Springs in terms of construction.
-However,
+much of the money is being spent in Alice Springs in terms of

-social and commercial benefits.
-There are enormous social and economic
+benefits.
+There are enormous social and economic benefits of

-benefits of Desert Knowledge, however, more work needs to be done informing
+Desert Knowledge, however, more work needs to be done informing and

 11. The government needs to double expenditure on road construction and

-Land Councils are the delay at the moment because of the road corridor.
+The Land Councils are the delay at the moment because of the road

-The CLP would ensure that both projects were properly supported.
-GST
+corridor.
+The CLP would ensure that both projects were properly

 12. scalate alcohol control measures until crime, public misconduct and

-Levels and availability will be set in accordance with public expectations.
+for.
+Levels and availability will be set in accordance with

 be the right one for everyone in the community.

-courses and local staff, enticing families with tertiary education age children
+comprehensive courses and local staff, enticing families with tertiary

-Board however does function independently of Government.
-If it was to
+CDU Board however does function independently of Government.
+If

-half the freehold price of land.
+at half the freehold price of land.
 This needs to be reversed.
-The clear intention
+The

-the compensation for loss of title rights would have been with the title holders
+Then the compensation for loss of title rights would have been with the

 of Alice Springs could have proceeded unhindered.

-of the second half of Larapinta so it can go ahead and land prices in the
+development of the second half of Larapinta so it can go ahead and land

 16. The government needs to replace the evaporation sewage plant with a